Important research tools

 ...
 General Information?

 To approach a topic for the very first time it might be helpful to search within universal sources of information such as encyclopedias or dictionaries, printed or online.
-Find some english examples within our Catalogue.
+Find some english examples within our Discovery-Service.
 With this information you will probably be able to specify your research by delimiting the subject more clearly and defining keywords to continue within more specified media and databeses.

 ...
 Specified Info?